Frequently Asked Questions

 - Flex Community will provide feedback to householders with information on how participation in flexibility markets has reduced carbon emissions.

 The software platform maximises the home’s energy efficiency whilst streamlining the energy flexibility of the grid.
 It is, in effect, a private energy broker for householders and a collective control and management tool for utilities.
-It is a win-win for consumers and energy utilities alike.

 Flexibility markets are created by electricity network operators prepared to pay for the ability to turn up or down electricity generation or consumption in order to balance supply and demand.